purepisces/DeepLearningSystem/hw2/hw2_part2-1.md

         y_one_hot = init.one_hot(num_class, y)
         # Compute the correct class logits by multiplying logits with y_one_hot and summing over the class dimension. logits shape is (batch_size, num_class), y_one_hot shape is (batch_size, num_class), they multiplied element-wise.
 The shape of correct_class_logits is (batch_size,)
         correct_class_logits = ops.summation(logits * y_one_hot, axes=(1,))

-        # Step 3: Compute the loss for each sample, the shape of losses is (batch_size,)
+        # Step 3: Compute the loss for each sample.
+        # The 'losses' tensor has shape (batch_size,), containing individual loss values for each example in the batch.
         losses = log_sum_exp - correct_class_logits

-        # Step 4: Return the average loss across the batch, it is a scalar value
+        # Step 4: Return the average loss across the batch
+        # The result is a 0-dimensional tensor (a scalar tensor)
         return ops.summation(losses) / batch_size
         ### END YOUR SOLUTION
 ```